The ASTM D695 standard describes the end loading compression test.

-The specimen is loaded between two compression platens in longitudinal direction.
+In the end loading compression test to ASTM D695, the specimen is loaded longitudinally between two compression platens.
 The anti-buckling device prevents premature failure through superimposed bending, however does not contribute to the force transmission into the specimen.
 The force is applied exclusively via the end faces of the specimen and therefore requires them to be processed precisely.

 A specimen without cap strips is used to measure the compression modulus.
 To determine the validity of the compression test by quantifying superimposed bending deformations (percent bending), a strain measurement is carried out with separately measuring strain gauges applied centrally on both sides.
 Here, an anti-buckling support with recesses at the locations of the applied strain gauges is required.
 The signals of the strain gauges are then averaged for determination of the compressive strain.